 Favorable conditions include cool temperatures (55-63° F) and growing media with an alkaline pH.
 Disease development is reduced at pH 5.5 or below; however, not all crops can be grown in such acid growing media.
 Black root rot can develop over a wide range of moisture levels.
 Thielaviopsis spreads in the soil and water via spores (conidia).
-Fungus gnats also help spread the spores.
-Due to its highly resistant overwintering spores, (chlamydospores), black root rot can be difficult to eradicate from a greenhouse with a history of the disease.
+Fungus gnats and shore flies also help spread these spores.
+Due to the thick-walled overwintering spores, (chlamydospores), black root rot can be difficult to eradicate from a greenhouse with a history of the disease.